-I’m not always encouraged by people who seem to have perfect marriages, perfect kids, perfect everything.
-People who appear to be perfect make the rest of us feel like we’re somehow not enough.
+I’m not always encouraged by people who seem to have perfect marriages.
+People who appear to have perfect marriages make the rest of us feel like we’re somehow not enough.

 We are enough.
 I’m encouraged by people who are honest about their struggles because that lets me know it’s okay if I’m not having fun.
 I’m encouraged by people who are real.

-Sometimes marriage, parenting, and life, in general, stink.
+Sometimes marriage stinks.
 And when it stinks, I tend to feel bad about myself.
 And, even the best advice can’t get me through a rough spot.
 But, hearing from someone who’s been in that same spot helps.

-Don’t worry that you’re not enough.
-Don’t worry you’re not doing a enough good job.
+Don’t worry your husband’s not good enough.
+Don’t worry you’re not doing a enough good job as a wife.
 Don’t worry you’re not enjoying it enough.
 And, don’t feel guilty about it.
-When someone tells you that you should be enjoying every minute of motherhood, marriage or parenting, smile, and remember nothing’s enjoyable 100 percent of the time.
+When someone tells you that you should be enjoying every minute of marriage, smile and remember nothing’s enjoyable 100 percent of the time.

-Real Moms Don’t Judge. . .
-We Just Suggest is for women–not just moms– like myself, whose favorite part of the day is bedtime.
-It’s for mothers, wives and women, in general, who feel guilty for being grumpy and irritable at the end of the day–whether it’s from kids, marriage, work.
+This blog is for wives who feel guilty for being grumpy and irritable at the end of the day–whether it’s from kids or work.
 It’s for women who sometimes feel like they’re not enough.

 It’s for those of us who know life’s not perfect, don’t expect it to be but are willing to wake up everyday and find ways to face whatever comes our way.

 I hope you get a dose of encouragement, hope, and some laughs through my stories about motherhood, marriage and life.
 I think the best way to get through it all is by laughing–mostly at myself.